-The ANavS® Wizard can also be used for updating the Reference Station.
+The ANavS[®] Wizard can also be used for updating the Reference Station.
 Trying this, the user must provide internet access to the station.
 The default way would be through the mobile network or through Ethernet with a connection to a router.
 The first step in the Wizard is selecting the option "Update your ANavS-Module (...)" on the starting page.

 The next window is showed in Figure 35.
 The user has two options with the Online-Updater.
 Selecting the button "Stable Update", the user updates the Reference Station (and also the MS-RTK module) with the latest stable version on the ANavS repository.
 It is well tested but is not including all recent minor updates and sensor fusion improvements.
-Selecting the button "Beta Update", the user updates the Reference Station (and also the MS-RTK module) with the latest Beta version on the ANavS repository.
+Selecting the button "Beta Update", the user updates the Reference Station (and also the MS-RTK module) with the latest stable version.
+It is less tested but is including all recent minor updates the Reference Station (and also the MS-RTK module) with the latest Beta version on the ANavS repository.
 It is less tested but is including all recent minor updates and sensor fusion improvements.